Silent Signs You’re Eating Too Much Salt

 Too much sodium can wreak havoc on your body.
-Here are signs you need to cut back.
+If these symptoms sound familiar, it's time to slash your intake.

 Your brain feels foggy